nachocaru/xaprb.com/content/blog/2012-08-20-why-wont-mysql-use-the-best-index-in-a-join.md

 ``<pre>select 1 AS `1` from... on...
   (`m`.`url` = <strong>convert(`u`.`url` using utf8)</strong>)))...</pre>``
-Now it&#8217;s easy to see that the index can&#8217;t be used because of a character set mismatch.
-The &#8216;m&#8217; table indeed has a different character set and collation:
+Now it's easy to see that the index can't be used because of a character set mismatch.
+The 'm' table indeed has a different character set and collation:

 ``<pre>CREATE TABLE `m` (
   `url` varchar(255) DEFAULT NULL
 ) ENGINE=InnoDB DEFAULT CHARSET=utf8</pre>``
-The easiest solution in this case was to change the &#8216;m&#8217; table&#8217;s definition, because it is a scratch table used as part of an import process.
+The easiest solution in this case was to change the 'm' table's definition, because it is a scratch table used as part of an import process.